langleyfoxall/technical-test/README.md

 ## Tech Stack
-We primarily use Laravel and React for our web based systems, among other technologies - so we heavily prefer that you use these for this test.
+We primarily use Laravel and React for our web based systems, among other technologies - so we heavily prefer that you use this stack for this test.

 There is the option to make the front end side of this task reactive, but this isn't necessary.